Breath & Blood Tests in Ohio

 If you are arrested for an OVI by an officer who has probable cause to believe that you have been driving a vehicle under the influence, Ohio law requires you to take a breath, blood, or urine test.
 These tests need to be taken within two hours of driving and the officer gets to choose which one you take.

-What are the penalties for refusing a breath or blood test?
+What are the penalties for refusing a breath or blood test in Ohio?

 - First offense – One-year suspension of driver’s license